Access Free Vermont Criminal & Arrest Records

 Vermont created the Vermont Sex Offender Registry at the VCIC due to Vermont state law 13 V.S.A. § 167, which authorizes law enforcement agencies to release registry information when the requester can successfully articulate a concern about their safety or that of the community.24,25

-The state of Vermont maintains a Vermont Sex Offender Registry Search Tool that can be used to find information on individuals that have been convicted of sex crimes at no cost.
+The state of Vermont maintains a Vermont Sex Offender Registry Search Tool that can be used to find information on individuals who have been convicted of sex crimes at no cost.
 The database also allows users to register for alerts sent via email when sex offenders move into their communities

 This felony registry and people finder can be queried using: